 Use case assessments and content specifications define this requirement.
 It will identify associated assets such as email, social media and landing page copy that are required to deliver those gorgeous assets.

 It will identify knowledge and communication support elements that prepare and help users make effective use of content assets.
 This will lead to better content outcomes, as they are created “on purpose, by design” to achieve specific business purposes.

-Just as business financial and inventory systems are regularly audited, professional content operations and content assets should be audited.
+Just as business financial and inventory systems are regularly audited, professional content operations and content strategy should be assessed.

-We have learned that before content can be effectively audited, you have to know how and why it will be used.
-From this we adopted the practice of conducting annual assessments of content strategy (first), content inventory, but also content operations.
+We have learned that before content can be effectively audited, you have to know how and why it will be used (“on purpose, by design”).
+From this principle we adopted the practice of conducting annual assessments of content strategy (first), content inventory, but also content operations.

 Key to any process-based system is the principle of continuous improvement based on good feedback.
 Systems require regular check-ups and external evaluations to verify the health and readiness for their tasks.

 Technology Support for a Leveraged Content Supply Chain

 Just as the re-engineered manufacturing supply chain wasn’t possible without ERP software, the leveraged content supply chain requires technology support.

 Two under-appreciated but essential systems are Content Source (mentioned above) and Digital Asset Management Systems (DAMs).